IIIF/api/README.md

 ## Contributions

+Participation in the IIIF community is welcome in all forms, from any individual or organization.
+Please see the [community page](http://iiif.io/community/) for more details about how to join in discussions.

-Contributions are welcome in the form of pull requests.
-By making such a pull request the contributor asserts that they have the right to license the contribution (of whatever form) such that content may be published under the CC-BY license by the IIIF Consortium, per our license statement on all specifications.
+Contributions to the text of the specifications and the content of the website are welcome in the form of pull requests, or by comments with proposed text on issues.
+By making such a contribution, the contributor asserts that they have the right to license the contribution such that content may be published under the CC-BY license by the IIIF Consortium, per the license statement on all documents.